 Minors and Certificate Programs Appropriate for Geomatics Engineering Geomatics engineering encompasses many disciplines.
 Various departments offer minors and certificate programs that augment a student’s geomatics engineering education.
-Students are encouraged to pursue a minor or certificate.
-Areas especially appropriate for geomatics engineering include: Business Administration (College of Business) Economics (Department of Economics) French, German, Japanese, Italian or Spanish (Department of Languages, Linguistics, and Comparative Literature) International Economics (Department of Economics) Geographic Information Systems (Department of Geosciences) certificate program (highly recommended) Geography (Department of Geosciences) Geology (Department of Geosciences) Mathematics (Department of Mathematical Sciences) Public Management (School of Public Administration) Statistics (Department of Mathematical Sciences)
+Students are encouraged to pursue a minor or certificate, such as: Business Administration (College of Business) Geographic Information Systems (Department of Geosciences) certificate program (highly recommended) Geography (Department of Geosciences) Geology (Department of Geosciences) Mathematics (Department of Mathematical Sciences) Statistics (Department of Mathematical Sciences)

 Obtaining a minor or certificate will require completing credits beyond the 120 required for the B.S.G.E. in Geomatics Engineering.
 Contact the department offering the minor or certificate for more details.